skypjack/entt/README.md

 They offer a bunch of functionalities to get the number of entities they are going to return and a raw access to the entity list as well as to the component list.
 It's also possible to ask a view if it contains a given entity.<br/>
-Refer to the [official documentation](https://skypjack.github.io/entt/) for all the details.
+Refer to the inline documentation for all the details.

 There is no need to store views around for they are extremely cheap to construct, even though they can be copied without problems and reused freely.
 In